essentialsofparallelcomputing/Chapter7/README.md

 # Chapter7 OpenMP that performs
-This is from Chapter 7 of the Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com
+This is from Chapter 7 of Parallel and High Performance Computing, Robey and Zamora, Manning Publications, available at http://manning.com

 The book may be obtained at